Flaming Sword Bromeliads (Vriesea Bromeliads) Care Indoors, Propagation and Common Problems

 Moisten the soil only when it dries to keep the roots moist.
 Avoid soggy soil as it can lead to root-rot and eventual death of the bromeliad.

-The best temperature for growing your Flaming Sword Bromeliad indoors is an average warmth with a minimum of 150C.
+The best temperature for Flaming Sword Bromeliad is an average warmth of 18-260C.
 However, to bring the bromeliad to flower requires temperatures above 260C.
+Keep it away from cold drafts to avoid temperature flactuations.

 Repotting